se-edu/learningresources/contents/data/sql/SQL.md

 | CS101  | 2   |
 | CS202  | 3   |

-You can see how this simple query can prove to be extremely useful for getting this information when the table has tens of entries (or many more).
-Apart from retrieving information, SQL can also be used for creating, deleting and manipulating data with queries like `INSERT`, `DELETE` and `UPDATE` for entries, in addition to `CREATE`, `DROP` and `ALTER` for tables as a whole.
+You can see how this simple query can prove to be extremely useful for getting this information when the table has a large number of rows.
+Queries can also be used to retrieve data that span across multiple tables.
+Apart from retrieving information, SQL can used for creating, deleting and manipulating data with commands like `INSERT`, `DELETE` and `UPDATE` for entries, in addition to `CREATE`, `DROP` and `ALTER` for tables as a whole.

 For example, you can set up the structure of the table shown in Table 1 by executing the `CREATE TABLE` query shown here.
 It creates a new data table `Students`, with 4 fields (`ID`, `Name`, `Course` and `Faculty`) and specifies their data types.